cloudnative-pg/cloudnative-pg/docs/src/container_images.md

 # Container Image Requirements

-The Cloud Native PostgreSQL operator for Kubernetes is designed to work with any compatible container image of PostgreSQL that complies with the following requirements:
+The CloudNativePG operator for Kubernetes is designed to work with any compatible container image of PostgreSQL that complies with the following requirements: